JaredVargason/BigSequencer/README.md

 ## Usage

-Once you have the VST installed in your DAW of choice, set the plugin's MIDI output channel.
+Once you have the VST installed in your DAW of choice, set the plugin's MIDI output channel to match an instruments input channel.
-Turn cursors on and off to have more notes going at one time.
+Turn cursors on and off to have more "hands" playing notes at a time.
 Changing the width, height, min note, max note, root note, scale, or fill chance will regenerate the note grid.

 ## Future Plans

-There are more cursor parameters that should be implemented:
+- There are more cursor parameters that should be implemented:
     - offset (how off beat the note will be played)
     - start position (where on the grid the note will start)
     - transition rule (which note the cursor should move to next)
         - this allows for varying patterns on our grid
         - but we need to find out a good way to do it
+- More note generation methods (other noise types?)

+## Known Issues
+- The plugin will likely crash if you close the plugin view while playing- I'll get to that threading issue soon TM